Hall, Mary Louise Brown (1860-1932)(2 of 6)

 Name: Gilbert Pine Hall

 Description: In this head-and-shoulders portrait, Gilbert Pine Hall looks out at the viewer with a calm and kind gaze.
-He is attired in a tweed jacket and matching bowtie.
-Unfortunately, the objects on and under his lapels are unidentifiable.
+He is attired in a tweed jacket and bowtie.
+Unfortunately, the objects on and under his lapels have not been identified.
 Hall’s hair has been cut short and parted just off center.

 Biographical Note: Gilbert Pine Hall was born on April 20, 1859, in Manchester, Missouri, the thirteenth and youngest child of Sarah Gibbons Thomas and Dr. James Henry Hall.
 When he was about 11, his family moved to Petaluma, California.
 Gil continued his education and graduated in 1878 from Petaluma High School in a class of six students, including Mary Louise Brown, aka Lulu Brown.
 Over the next few years, Gil worked in a variety of positions.
 In April 1880, he was teaching school in the San Antonio district, and two years later, he and former classmate Lulu were married by the Marin County Justice of the Peace.
 The Brown parents soon arranged for Father Cleary of St. Vincent’s parish to repeat the ceremony for the couple, and the Petaluma Courier announced that “Cupid’s darts are flying fast.”